-Joe Hakim lives and works in Hull.
+Joe Hakim is a writer.
+He lives in Hull.

 Photo Courtesy of Graeme Oxby